joseatrejos/joseatrejos/README.md

 I've recently graduated from my __Multimedia Production and Software Engineering__ degree from [Universidad La Salle Noroeste](https://www.lasallenoroeste.edu.mx/).
 My main languages are __Spanish__ and __English__, but I also know __French__ enough to have intermediate level conversations.
 I mainly work as __Project Manager__ and __Product Owner__, but also dedicate part of my time working as a __Fullstack Web Developer__ in _Python_ and _PHP_, particularly in _Django/FastAPI_ and _Laravel_ frameworks.

 I'm enthusiastic when designing DB architectures, as well as whenever I implement good practices on a team level for the projects we're currently involved in.
-I'm a team player.
+I'm a team player who loves simplicity and good management so that the dev team can simply focus on what we're good at: __developing__.

 ### ⚡ <span style="color:white;font-size:16px;">Technologies</span>
 <hr />